Tucker & Dale vs. Evil: Plot

 A group of college kids – Allison, Chad, Chloe, Chuck, Jason, Naomi, Todd, Mitch, and Mike – go on a camping trip in West Virginia.
 While at a gas station, they encounter Tucker and Dale, two well-meaning hillbillies who recently bought an abandoned lakefront cabin in the woods.
 On Tucker's advice, Dale tries to talk to Allison, but his appearance and nervous behavior frighten her and her friends.
 While Tucker and Dale repair their cabin, Chad tells the group about the "Memorial Day Massacre", a hillbilly attack that took place 20 years prior.
 They later go skinny-dipping at a lake where Tucker and Dale are fishing.
 Startled by the pair, Allison hits her head.
 The hillbillies save her from drowning, but the others run off, believing they are kidnapping her.

 The next day, Allison awakens at Tucker and Dale's cabin.
 Initially frightened, she gradually befriends them.
 Concurrently, Chuck leaves to get the police while Chad leads the others in heading to the cabin to save Allison from the hillbillies.
 They arrive as Tucker unknowingly hits a beehive while cutting wood, causing him to wildly swing his chainsaw.
 Believing he is attacking them, the group scatters, and Mitch accidentally impales himself on a fallen tree branch.
 After finding Mitch's body and concluding he was murdered, Chad persuades the others that they are in a battle for survival.
 They return to the cabin, where they misinterpret Allison and Dale digging an outhouse hole as her digging her own grave and attack.
 However, Todd impales himself on a spear he brought, Mike dives into a wood chipper while attempting to tackle Tucker, and Allison gets knocked out by Dale's shovel.
-As Dale takes her inside, Tucker assumes the group are part of a suicide pact and dissuades Dale from calling the police for fear that they will be accused as murderers.
+As Dale takes her inside, Tucker assumes the group are part of a suicide pact and dissuades Dale from calling the police for fear that they will be accused of murder.